 Long-term care facilities should ensure all staff are using appropriate PPE when they are interacting with residents and in alignment with DPH and CDC guidance.
-All long-term care facility personnel should wear a facemask while they are in the facility and eye protection during resident encounters.
+All long-term care facility personnel should wear a facemask while they are in the facility, consistent with the DPH Comprehensive PPE Guidance..

 Full PPE, including N95 respirator or alternative, eye protection, gloves, and gown, should be worn per DPH and CDC guidelines for the care of any resident with known or suspected COVID-19.
 If any resident (not in quarantine due to being a new admission) or staff are confirmed to be COVID-19 positive within the past fourteen days, healthcare personnel should wear gowns and gloves for high contact care of all residents who are not up to date with COVID-19 vaccine or recovered from COVID-19 in the last 90 days, on affected units.
-Up to date means the resident has received a booster, or if they have not received a booster, has completed an mRNA vaccine series more than 14 days ago but less than 5 months ago, or completed the primary J&J series more than 14 days ago but less than 2 months ago.
+Up to date means the resident has received all doses in the primary series and all boosters recommended for them, when eligible1.
 Appendix A provides PPE guidance, based upon resident COVID-19 and vaccination status.